MailToolbox/mail_plugger/docs/usage_of_fake_plugger_in_script_or_console.md

 # How to use FakePlugger in a Ruby script or IRB console

-**This Class was made for development and testing purpose.
-Please do not use on production environment.**
+**This Class was made for development and testing purposes.
+Please do not use it in the production environment.**

 First, you should be able to `require 'mail'` and `require 'mail_plugger'` to get started.

 ## SMTP

-We can use `MailPlugger.plug_in` to add our configurations.
+We can use the `MailPlugger.plug_in` method to add our configurations.

 ```ruby
 MailPlugger.plug_in('test_smtp_client') do |smtp|